sierrab1/sierrab1.github.io/content/projects/doesartcleanalleys.md

 ---
 ## Project description

 This project analyzes the relationship between beautification of spaces and public cleanliness.
+We sourced data from BNAI (Baltimore Neighborhood Indicators Alliance), OpenBaltimoe, and BOPA (Baltimore Office of Promotion and the Arts).
+To create the infographic, we used ArcMap and Adobe Illustrator software.
 We found that low-income neighborhoods habe more art murals but also more reports of dirty alleys.
 If given the resources, further research into this topic may reveal more obvious connections or patterns.

 [View My Project PDF](/pdf/doesartcleanalleys.pdf)